Rheumatoid arthritisArthritis - rheumatoid

 Even this drug loses effectiveness, however, when used alone.
-For this reason, it is often used in combination with other DMARDs such as hydroxychloroquine, sulfasalazine, or leflunomide.
+For this reason, it is often used in combination with other DMARDs such as hydroxychloroquine, sulfasalazine (Triple Therapy).
 It may also be combined with various biological response modifier drugs, especially for treatment of patients with early aggressive arthritis.
 The combination appears to work better than single drug therapy.

 Some patients have to stop taking methotrexate because of its side effects.
 They include nausea and vomiting, rash, mild hair loss, headache, mouth sores, and muscle aches.
 Methotrexate reduces levels of folic acid (folate) in the body, which can lead to some of these side effects.
 Doctors may prescribe folic acid supplements to prevent side effects.
 However, some research suggests that folic acid may interfere with methotrexate's effectiveness.

 Methotrexate is usually given as pills.
 Patients who need higher doses can take it as an injection.
 Methotrexate has fewer serious toxic effects than many DMARDs.
 Although these severe reactions are rare, they may include:

 - Kidney and liver damage.
 People at particular risk for liver damage from methotrexate include those with diabetes, obesity, and alcoholism.
 Patients should limit alcohol consumption to no more than 2 drinks per month while taking this drug.

 - Increased risk for infections.
 Methotrexate should not be given to patients with active bacterial infections, active herpes-zoster viral infection, active or latent tuberculosis, or acute or chronic hepatitis B or C.